d00m1r/crypto/README.md

 *approximate_keys.json* appears in the directory.
 It contains all aproximate keys (10 by def)

+With each iteration, the key should become more accurate

 Symbols that have a frequency of 0 (not met in the cipher) in the key get a value of 999